Solid Snake: Pipe down kid. [goes into Thousand-Yard Stare] After a while, you just stop asking these questions.

 - Peanuts: Franklin was like this, questioning bits of weirdness that the other characters took for granted such as Snoopy's World-War One helmet and Lucy's psychiatric booth.

 - In Captain America: The Winter Soldier, Captain America (who spent several decades in Suspended Animation) is the only person in SHIELD to see something wrong with the organization's plan to launch a fleet of super-accurate, nigh-unstoppable aerial gunships to patrol the world and enforce peace at gunpoint.
-It turns out that he's completely right, because HYDRA has been running SHIELD for decades at that point, and once those ships are in the air, they will wipe out the millions of people worldwide who could ever possibly pose a threat, effectively Taking Over The World in one fell swoop.
+It turns out that he's completely right, because HYDRA has been running SHIELD for decades at that point, and once those ships are in the air, they will wipe out the millions of people worldwide who could ever possibly pose a threat, effectively letting them Take Over the World in one fell swoop.
 Cap spent about 65 years being frozen, reinforcing the trope more since he is missing generations of angst that have led to SHIELD deciding on this course of action.

 - Happens often with the study group in Community, but a stand-out example is Todd, who briefly has to join the study group to make equal pairs.
 They squabble so much over who has to pair up with him that they don't get the assignment done at all, and in the end Todd calls the biology professor in tears.